 Where is she?

-recovery team refused to release him, erring on the side of caution.
+but the medical recovery team refused to release him, erring on the side of

-designed for prolonged recuperations, and Miles’ recovery room looked more like
+prolonged recuperations, and Miles’ recovery room looked more like a 5-star resort

-system.
-TV programs and movies could be projected into the room in three
+programs could be projected into the room in three dimensions, giving the

 A massive picture window was positioned on the opposite